zen-browser/theme-store/themes/5a007026-0801-4a5d-9740-f17dc1c3ff21/readme.md

 # Hide Window Buttons

-With this theme you can remove the buttons for minimizing, maximizing or closing a window individually.
+With this theme you can hide the buttons for minimizing, maximizing or closing a window.

 You can still perform these actions by pressing Alt + Space.

-* Each of these buttons can be disabled separately by changing the configuration in the settings page.
+* For Linux and Windows users, each of these buttons can be hidden separately by changing the configuration in the settings page.
+* For macOS users, all three window control buttons will be automatically hidden with this theme.